infinitiessoft/AttendenceSystem/README.md

  ![Alt text](https://github.com/pohsun-huang/AttendenceSystem/blob/master/image/Snip20160126_10.png "Leave Setting")

-Admin can also assign the days allotment for AttendRecord
+Admin can also assign the days allotment for AttendRecord by giving the Name, selecting the type from the drop down menu, he can also mention to which corresponding year he's assigning the Record to and how many days has been alloted.

 **Assigning the Record**